crazyrabbitLTC/agent-roundtable/README.md

 # Configure environment variables
 cp .env.example .env
-# Edit .env with your OpenAI API key
+# Edit .env with your OpenAI API key and/or Groq API key
 ```

 ## Usage